Phil Brown, Director

 Coordinate with the Department of Sociology and Anthropology’s focus on doctoral training in environmental sociology

-The above training activities work together with the large environmental sociology faculty team that is one of the nation’s largest environmental sociology faculties.
-We train graduate students, train postdocs, and provide learning and community engagement activities for undergraduates and professional degree students.
-In addition to director Phil Brown, the Social Science Environmental Health Research Institute has hired Sara Wylie and will hire 3 additional faculty members.
+The above training activities work together with the larger environmental sociology faculty team that is one of the nation’s largest environmental sociology faculties.
+We train graduate students and postdocs, and provide learning and community engagement activities for undergraduates and professional degree students.
+In addition to director Phil Brown, the Social Science Environmental Health Research Institute includes Northeastern faculty members Sara Wylie and Laura Senier.
 Existing, newly-hired, and planned hiring of environmental sociologists cover many areas of the discipline.
 In addition to environmental health, there is strength in environmental justice, community-based monitoring, energy and natural resources, environmental social movements, and urban sustainability issues.

-Detailed information on Northeastern’s Environmental Sociology program can be found at LINK
+Detailed information on Northeastern’s Environmental Sociology program can be found here.

 Link faculty and students with research and internship opportunities at local and distant environmental health research sites